 Japanese Ingredient Substitution: If you want to look for substitutes for Japanese condiments and ingredients, click here.

-- 1.5 lb cooked Japanese short-grain rice (1.5 lb = 680 g = steamed rice made from 2 rice cooker cups of uncooked short-grain rice)
+- 1.5 lb cooked Japanese short-grain rice (this is the total amount of rice made from 2 rice cooker cups (360 ml) of uncooked short-grain rice)

 - 2 Tbsp toasted white sesame seeds

 - 1 tsp kosher/sea salt (I use Diamond Crystal; use half for table salt)